tigh-latte/presentations/lookatmego/presentation.md

 }
 ```

-If you imagine that, using goldmark to travese the mardown document
+If you imagine that, using goldmark to travese the markdown document

+Every time we hit any text, we add it to the current `Segment`.

+Every time we hit a `<!-- stop -->` we start a new `Segment`.

-Every time I hit a new `---` I start building a new `Page`
+Every time we hit a new `---` we start a new `Segment` and a new `Page`.

-Every time I hit a `<!-- stop -->` I starting a new segment, then the actual meat of this wee program isn't all that hard or interesting. <!-- stop -->
+After that the actual meat of this wee program isn't all that hard or interesting. <!-- stop -->

-Instead, the interesting part comes with one of my desired features:
+Instead, the interesting part comes from a couple of the desired features:

+- [x] Supports widgets

 - [x] Supports user written plugins